readthedocs/sphinx-autoapi/docs/reference/config.rst

 	  generated class documentation.
 	  It makes use of the :mod:`sphinx.ext.inheritance_diagram` extension, and requires `Graphviz <https://graphviz.org/>`_ to be installed.
+	* ``show-module-summary``: Whether to include autosummary directives in generated module documentation.

 .. confval:: autoapi_ignore